Roihn/roihn.github.io/_pages/about.md

 # 🔥 News
+- *2026.07*: &nbsp;🎉 "Communication and Verification in LLM Agents towards Collaboration under Information Asymmetry" is accepted at COLM 2026!
+- *2026.05*: &nbsp;🎉 "LLM-Based Social Simulations Require a Boundary" is accepted at ICML 2026!
+- *2026.04*: &nbsp;😊 I will be the student coordinator for this year's [NLP@Michigan Day](https://ai.engin.umich.edu/news/nlp-michigan-day-2026/).
 - *2025.09*: &nbsp;😊 I will be the student poster chair for this year's [Michigan AI Symposium](https://ai.engin.umich.edu/events/2025-ai-symposium/).
 Please consider to [register](https://umich-ssc.jotform.com/251556695236971) and bring your [poster](https://forms.gle/ZKa6DCGHgjGbFRyd8) there!
 - *2025.07*: &nbsp;🎉 Two papers are accepted at CoLM 2025!
 Papers have been released!
 - *2025.06*: &nbsp;🎉 I successfully passed the qualification exam and became a Ph.D. candidate!